 Requesting a Credit Overload:

-Prior to the start of the term, students requesting to take more than 18 credits in the term must complete the Credit Overload Request form and return it in person or by email to Advising and Career Services or the Faculty Advisor.
+Prior to the start of the term, students requesting to take more than 18 credits in the term must complete the Credit Overload Request form .
 The form is available at www.clackamas.edu/forms.

-Advising and Career Services or the Faculty Advisor will notify student of the decision.
+The Advising Department will review the request within 1-2 business days and willnotify the student of the decision.
+Credit overload requests may also be approved directly by faculty advisors at their discretion

-In Person: If the request is approved, the Advisor or Faculty Advisor will sign an add/drop form.
-The student is responsible for enrolling in the course(s) and paying for the course(s).

-Advising hours and contact information:

-Oregon City campus 503-594-3475 advising@clackamas.edu

-Harmony campus 503-594-0623

-philr@clackamas.edu

-Wilsonville campus 503-594-0959

-advisingwilsonville@clackamas.edu

-Email: Student will be notified of a decision via their student email account (@student.clackamas.edu).
-Note: Requests sent by email may take up to 5 business days to process.

-Advising and Career Services will retain a copy of the Credit Overload Request form and final decision in the student record.
+The advising department will retain a copy of the Credit Overload Request form and final decision in the student record.

 Appeal process: